F2024 Artist-in-Residence Amanda Strong, with Bracken Hanuse Corlett

 *TICKETS HERE (Cal1Card holders reserve free tickets at link!)

-Award-winning animators and multimedia Indigenous artists Amanda Strong (Michif) and Bracken Hanuse Corlett (Wuikinuxv and Klahoose) share insights on the creation of their films, including their current project—nine years in the making and now on the cusp of its world premiere—and their frequent collaborations.
-This artists’ talk is copresented by the Berkeley Art Museum and Pacific Film Archive and it is the perfect way to start off Native American Heritage Month.
+Award-winning animators and multimedia Indigenous artists Amanda Strong (Michif) and Bracken Hanuse Corlett (Wuikinuxv and Klahoose) share insights and a behind-the-scenes look at the creation of their films, including their current project Inkwo For When the Starving Return—nine years in the making and now on the cusp of its world premiere—and their frequent collaborations.
+Following their artist talk, Amanda and Bracken will be in conversation with ARC Director Beth Piatote.
+This artists’ talk is co-presented by the Berkeley Art Museum and Pacific Film Archive and it is the perfect way to start off Native American Heritage Month.

 ARTIST TALK COST: